 - Complete the rest of your listing.

-If you have an auction-style listing with Best Offer, bear in mind that:
+If you have an auction-style listing with the Best Offer option, bear in mind that:

 How to accept a Best Offer

 When a buyer makes you a Best Offer, we'll email you to let you know.
-You can also see any offers you've received in the My eBay Active selling - opens in new window or tab section and in Seller Hub within Active listings with offers - opens in new window or tab .
+You can also see any offers you've received in My eBay's Active - opens in new window or tab section and in Seller Hub within Active listings with offers - opens in new window or tab.

 - Accept the Best Offer and end the listing